 Generally where the test results show a soakage rate of greater than 500 mm/hour, soakage rather than storage will be the main mechanism to remove the water.
 Where the soakage rate is significantly less than 500 mm/hour, storage will become the dominant factor.
 Intermediate soakage rates will require a design utilising both in the proportions necessary to ensure the water will dissipate before it overflows from the pit.

-9.0.6 Where the soak pit comprises a rock filled hole (see Figure 13 (a)) then the volume available for storage, V{stor} , shall be taken as 0.38 times the volume of the hole.
+9.0.6 Where the soak pit comprises a rock filled hole (see Figure 13 (a)) then the volume of the hole shall be calculated as V{stor} divided by 0.38.